ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/common_attributes.md

 </amp-img>
 ```

-For more information, see [Art direction with srcset, sizes & heights]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/art_direction.md', locale=doc.locale).url.path}}).
+For more information, see [Art direction with srcset, sizes & heights]({{g.doc('/content/docs/design/responsive_amp/art_direction.md', locale=doc.locale).url.path}}).

 ## layout

-AMP provides a set of [layouts](/docs/design/responsive/control_layout.html#the-layout-attribute) that specify how an AMP component behaves in the document layout.
+AMP provides a set of [layouts]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout.md', locale=doc.locale).url.path}}#the-layout-attribute) that specify how an AMP component behaves in the document layout.
 You can specify a layout for a component by adding the `layout` attribute with one of the supported layout values for the element (see the element's documentation for what values are supported).

 Example: